matiTechno/rasterizer/README.md

 The only 'external' dependency is GLFW but for windows platform everything needed to compile is checked-in.
 No C++ standard library is used.

+To generate a binary compile the main.cpp (unity build).